green-code-initiative/ecoCode-common/doc/INSTALL.md

 ### Build the code

-You can build the project code by running the following command in the `src` directory.
+You can build the project code by running the following command in the root directory.
 Maven will download the required dependencies.

 ```sh